Here are some Quick FAQs.

 2) That your situation is unexpected (it could not normally have been planned for), that it is short-term/could be resolved between 1 and 12 weeks and that currently you have no other sources of income.
 This will be demonstrated though the application form and supported with the documentary evidence that you submit as a part of your application.

-Should you wish to meet with Hub advisors, which may mean you do not need to apply to the Fund and submit financial information, you can book an appointment by logging into the Hub's appointment booking system: https://wass.aston.ac.uk/pages/viewcalendar.page.php?makeapp=1&cal_id=2359
+Should you wish to make an appointment with the Hub prior to applying to the Fund, which may mean you do not have to submit financial information, you can book an appointment by logging into the Hub's booking system: https://wass.aston.ac.uk/pages/viewcalendar.page.php?makeapp=1&cal_id=2359

 Browser does not support script.